-- STAY and AWAY arming modes: By using these modes you can protect either the perimeter only, or the entire premises. - 3 panic key functions: Designated keys allow you to manually activate fire, personal emergency, or silent alarms.
-Refer to the PANIC KEYS section for detailed information. - Paging feature: If programmed by your installer this feature alerts you to certain system conditions by displaying code numbers that indicate the type of condition that has occurred.
+- STAY and AWAY arming modes: You can protect either the perimeter only, or the entire premises. - 3 panic key functions: Designated keys allow you to manually activate fire, personal emergency, or silent alarms.
+Refer to the PANIC KEYS section for detailed information. - Paging feature: Alerts you to certain system conditions by displaying code numbers that indicate the type of condition that has occurred.
 In addition, pressing the AUX key can send a predefined message to your pager, if programmed to do so (see AUX key function below).
-Refer to the PAGING FEATURE section for detailed information. - Follow me system announcements: Allows the LYNXR-EN to dial a number, programmed by your installer, and deliver system announcements. - Follow me reminder announcements: Allows the LYNXR-EN to dial a number, that you have specified, at a programmed time and day and deliver a message programmed by your installer. - Real-time clock: Keypad displays current time.
+Refer to the PAGING FEATURE section for detailed information. - Real-time clock: Keypad displays current time.
 Refer to the CLOCK/CALENDAR section for procedures for setting the time. - Voice announcement of system status: The master keypad's built-in speaker announces system status at the press of a key.
-Refer to the CHECKING SYSTEM STATUS section for detailed information. - Message center: The system allows recording and play back of brief messages.
+Refer to the CHECKING SYSTEM STATUS section for details. - Message center: The system allows recording and play back of brief messages.
 Refer to the RECORDING/PLAYBACK MESSAGES section for procedures. - Device activation: Designated keys allow you to turn lights and/or other devices on and off.
 In addition, some devices (e.g., a light) may be programmed to activate automatically as a result of a system event such as an alarm or trouble condition.
-Refer to the USING POWERLINE CARRIER DEVICE COMMANDS section for detailed information.
+Refer to the USING DEVICE COMMANDS section for detailed information. - AUX key function: Designated key lets you activate a predefined series of keystrokes with a single press of the AUX key plus user code, if programmed to do so (see Paging feature above).
+Refer to the AUX FUNCTION section for detailed information. - Scheduling feature: Allows you to schedule the automatic activation or deactivation of X-10 devices or program events (e.g. alarm clock, reminder, and latch key).